xPolarium/order-summary-component-frontendmentor/README.md

 ### Built with

--   Vanilla HTML and CSS
+-   Vanilla HTML, CSS and JavaScript

 ## Author